 Scott stripped the BSA down and sketched out his vision.
 Then he went to work to fix the 60 years of bad craftsmanship and chopping that had been inflicted on the frame.
 Then the mechanicals were overhauled: the gears were dog-eared so the teeth engage easier, the motor was disassembled, inspected, cleaned and re-assembled, and the exhaust was massaged into a better sweep and position.

 Scott tried fitting 21” wheels front and rear, but “it just looked like some sort of horrible joke”.
 So he opted for two XS650 19” front wheels, fabricating components so that the drive gear would work for the rear wheel.

 The forks are from a GSX-R1000: Scott wanted a beefy front end to go with the beefy stock frame.
 That meant lathing some bearing cups, making a left/right steering stop, and fitting a steering stabilizer.
 The rotors are GSX-R600 at the front and GSX-R750 at the back.
 Brake lines are custom, with a custom distribution block made to split the lines at the triple trees.

 The look Scott was going for was “contradiction”.
-(The BSA’s 600cc single is not renowned for its power.)
+(The 600cc single of the BSA M21 is not renowned for its power.)
 “The big brake look is meant to give the bike a modern feel, while making you do a double-take to see what kind of bike sits behind the massive rotors.
 Let’s just say it only takes one finger to stop this bike!”